 The value MSF brings is immense!

 - MSF created a $5,000 façade grant program.
-This program has supported the façade renovation for the Village Plaza as well as established plans for the rain garden, pedestrian & parking enhancement project.
-Future facades improvements include the Franklin Grill and Franklin Auto Service.
+This program has supported the façade renovation for the Village Plaza and the Costello Barn Rehabilitation as well as established plans for the rain garden, pedestrian & parking enhancement project.

 - MSF brought Michigan Economic Development Corporation’s Community Revitalization Program to its property owners and facilitated the application process, including writing the grant, for the proposed renovation of the Costello barn.